DFKI-NLP/thermostat/README.md

 # Thermometer
 A collection of pre-computed heatmaps (also referred to as saliency maps, or visualization of attribution scores or feature importance scores) of natural language data sets to download and experiment with.
 It combines explainability methods from the `captum` library with Hugging Face's `datasets` and `transformers` (pre-trained language models).

 In the area of explainable / interpretable natural language processing, applying explainability methods like Integrated Gradients or Shapley Value Sampling can be costly - in terms of both time and resources - to compute for whole data sets.
-This repository offers downloads of these heatmaps for linguistic analysis.
+This repository offers downloads of the heatmaps of these standard datasets for linguistic analysis.

 ## Datasets